 Try as we may, it sometimes is hard to explain a system that does not always make sense.

-Yet, this twenty-plus-year-veteran of Criminal, Traffic and DWI law knows one thing: It may not always make sense, it may occasionally be a marathon of sorts; but, as a whole, the legal professionals in the system make it work despite under-funding, excessive system-wide caseloads and complicated legal issues.
+Yet, this twenty-plus-year-veteran of Criminal, Traffic and DWI law knows one thing: It may not always make sense, it may occasionally be a marathon of sorts; but, as a whole, the legal professionals in the system make it work despite under-funding, excessive system-wide caseloads, and complicated legal issues.

-If there is fault in our system of Justice, it lies squarely on the shoulders of the North Carolina General Assembly and the decades-long practice of enjoying the fees associated with fines and costs, while ignoring the expenses of the judicial system.
+If there is a fault in our system of Justice, it lies squarely on the shoulders of the North Carolina General Assembly and the decades-long practice of enjoying the fees associated with fines and costs, while ignoring the expenses of the judicial system.

 While no one likes to take a day off of work to attend court, if it is required, you take a day off work and attend court.